danmrichards/xkpassgo/README.md

 configuration will then use the default values outlined in the usage above.

 ## TODO
+- [ ] Random number generator dependency injection (i.e. crypto/rand for prod and math/rand with fixed seed for tests)
 - [ ] Subcommand to display config as JSON
 - [ ] Subcommand to save config from flags
 - [ ] Config presets from https://xkpasswd.net/s/